DavidDionise/react-youtube-playlist/README.md

 />
 ```

-### Note : You must include bootstrap css in your project for some of the UI for this component to work.
+### Note : You must include bootstrap css in your project for some of the UI in this component to work.